GitHubUser82/chip8-c/README.md

 # chip8-c
-A CHIP-8 C interpreter (that also uses OpenGL+GLFW)
+A CHIP-8 interpreter written in C, using OpenGL and GLFW for cross-platform rendering, window creation, and input handling.